 Les Ombres is located at 27 Quai Branly, 75007 Paris and it is opened every day from 12 to 2.15 pm and from 7 to 10.15pm

 - A Night Picnic by the Parisian Canals – When the weather is nice, a cool dinner option is a picnic along the Parisian canal banks (can be done on the cheap too which is perfect if you’re saving money!).
 Picnicking in Paris is an art, and a Parisian picnic basket usually includes products like a fresh baguette, salmon, cheese, pasta salads and homemade cakes.
 It is also common to bring some music and candles, without forgetting a good bottle of rouge (red wine) or rosé if the weather is too hot.
+You could even have your own little wine tasting session!
 The most popular spots for night picnics are Canal Saint-Martin and Canal de la Villette.

 Where to Stay in Paris

 - Looking for luxury for less, don’t miss the the Hotel Recamier (Read Trip Advisor Reviews)

 - For a more Mid-Range style, you’ll love Seven Hotel in Paris’ 5th Arrondissement (Read Reviews)